 Figure 3-1.
 Locating Chassis Information from the Base Server Scoping Instance

-This pseudocode depends on the pseudocode in "Making a Connection to the CIMOM" on page 16 and "Identifying the Base Server Scoping Instance" on page 19.
+This pseudocode depends on the pseudocode in Make a Connection to the CIMOM and Identifying the Base Server Scoping Instance.

 To report manufacturer, model, and serial number

 Specify the Interop namespace, supplied as a parameter, for the connection.